vanderbilt-redcap/advanced_import/README.md

 * update the status for the entry matching line 2 (*partial match*)
 * create a new entry with data on line 3

-If you do not amrk "medication_status" as *dynamic*, the second import will
+If you DO NOT mark "medication_status" as *dynamic* the module will
 * skip line 1 (*full match*)
 * create a new entry with data on line 2
 * create a new entry with data on line 3